Explosions and Drone Strikes Hit Russian Regions, Killing 12 - The Moscow Times

 A series of explosions and suspected drone strikes across multiple Russian regions overnight left at least 12 people dead and several others injured, officials and local media reported Thursday.

 Chelyabinsk region Governor Alexei Teksler said an explosion ripped through a factory in the town of Kopeysk on Wednesday night.
-By Thursday morning, he confirmed that 10 people had been killed and that five more were in critical condition.
+By Thursday evening, he confirmed that 12 people had been killed and that five more were in critical condition.

 The governor stressed that the blasts were not the result of drone strikes.